BMW X1 hybrid range, MPG, CO2 & charging

 Similarly, despite a claimed electric range of over 30 miles, it's safe to expect a real-life figure in the high twenties: during our short test we managed to eke out around 25 miles, which is still more than useful enough for the majority of shorter journeys in and around town.
 In contrast, we managed around 20 miles from the BMW's Volvo XC40 rival, which has an official range of 28 miles.

-Claimed CO2 emissions of up to 43g/km are strong for an SUV of this type, but again will depend on your use in real life – not that it matters in the eyes of the taxman, of course.
-The xDrive25e will be London Congestion Charge exempt until tighter regulations come into force in October 2021.
+Claimed CO2 emissions of up to 44g/km are strong for an SUV of this type, but again will depend on your use in real life – not that it matters in the eyes of the taxman, of course.
+The xDrive25e is also London Congestion Charge exempt until October 2021.

 A full charge should take around five hours from a standard domestic supply, or around three and a half hours using the optional BMW i home wallbox (or any home wallbox).
 Charging to 80% only requires around two and a half hours.
 The charging port is located on the passenger side and there's no rapid-charging capability.